-7.5.
-Peristaltic Pumps
+7.5 Peristaltic Pumps

-There are three Masterflex peristaltic metering pumps, one or two running and a spare, that feed the lime down a vertical pipe into the culvert where it is mixed with the water to be treated.
-Each pump is connected to a variable speed drive and they are all hooked up to the generator.
+There are three Masterflex Peristaltic Metering Pumps; one or two operating and one as a spare.
+They feed the lime down a vertical pipe into the culvert, where it mixes with the water to be treated.
+Each pump connects to a variable speed drive and powered by the generator.

-The peristaltic pumps are mounted in a plywood box with the suction lines dropping into the Lime Slurry Tank and the discharge lines going to the bottom of the pipe in the culvert.
+The peristaltic pumps are mounted in a plywood box, with the suction lines dropping into the Lime Slurry Tank and the discharge lines going to the bottom of the pipe in the culvert.
 The discharge point is in the water to prevent plugging of the vertical pipe.